-To deploy the required database, search schemas, and the required data, the Sitecore container deployment package includes Kubernetes data initialization jobs for Microsoft SQL Server and Apache Solr (SolrCloud mode).
+To deploy the required database, search schemas, and the required data, the Sitecore container deployment package includes Kubernetes data initialization jobs for Microsoft SQL Server and SolrCloud.

 RedisLabs Redis external services do not require initialization.
 The required cache databases are created during first use.